DLR-SC/tigl/doc/mainpage.md

 @section limitations  Known limitations

 * **Multiple elements per section is not supported.**
-  This come from the fact that to decompose properly a matrix we need to have two cpacs transformations of the type scaling * rotation * translation for each section (and not only one as required by the CPACS standard)
+  This comes from the fact that to decompose properly a matrix we need to have two cpacs transformations of the type scaling * rotation * translation for each section (and not only one as required by the CPACS standard)
 * **Guide curve are not supported now.**